THE STYLE EDIT

-One of my favorite moments was probably the BRIT Awards red carpet when I did like an emerald, silk dress by Suzanne Neville.
-She made it for me, and it reminds me of an Aaliyah-style piece, 'cause it's got the stomach out.
+One of my favourite moments was probably the BRIT Awards red carpet when I did like an emerald, silk dress by Suzanne Neville.
+She made it for me, and it reminds me of an Aaliyah-style piece, cos it's got the stomach out.
 I think that was probably my favourite.

 The band’s new album Confetti came out on Friday (Nov 6).
 Can you tell us a bit about it?

 We've been together for nearly 10 years, so we just wanted to do a fun album that wasn't going to put a lot of pressure on us.
 The last album was a statement – we spoke about issues, and lots of different things that we were all experiencing that time.
 But, with this one, we thought: ‘you know what?
 Let's just have a bit of fun’.
 It came to us naturally; it’s just a good solid pop album.

 Can you tell us about your swimwear brand, IN‘A’SEASHELL?
 (Psst… coming soon to ASOS! 🙌)

 Yes, I'm so excited!
 Me and one of my best friends Gabby created it about a year ago.
 I've always been obsessed with swimwear, but I never found any that I loved the quality of.
 And I wanted to start my own fashion brand, so I thought swim was a great place to start.
 The brand’s slogan is: ‘Like seashells, we are all beautiful, all unique, each with a story to tell’ – it’s made for anyone and everyone.
 I set out to make sure that I was using models of all different shapes and sizes and colours.
 I wanted it to be as inclusive as possible because I just feel like there aren't enough swimwear campaigns that do that.